rust-num/num-bigint/README.md

 The `std` feature is enabled by default and mandatory to compile on older rust version.

-On Rust 1.36 and later, it is possible to use this crate on no_std target.
+It is possible to use this crate on no_std target.
 If you wish to compile for a target that does not have an `std` crate, you should use `num-bigint` with `default-features = false`.
 All other sub-features should be compatible with no_std.
 Note that in this mode, `num-bigint` still relies on